 After 35 years it is not possible to be exact without the documents in hand, but, as I recall in gross terms, the PME had among other items in its strategy these four moments to be implemented: a) MIR cells assigned for combat in down town were not to seize positions or barricade but to develop hit and run operations in multiple targets with the principal focus of distracting Pinochet forces from the combats in the “cordones industrials”. b) These so called industrial cordons were the regions in the outer perimeter or outskirts of the city where factories were allocated, and also many “poblaciones” – the living areas of that time for the working class and the poor.
 Here it was previously organized, and predicted, severe resistance to the military forces. c) The cool mining workers from Lota and Coronel, cities near Concepción, were “expected” to cross Bio-Bio Bridge in a mass march (a political demonstration, not necessarily with arms) towards Concepción and thus reaching first the city’s periphery where the workers would unite with the people in the cordones. d) The battle would continue pushing the military towards the centre parts of the city and were they had their head quarters and also the three regiments were located.

 The only aspect I can personally testify is the one related to the night “enfrentamientos” (perhaps more properly referred as sporadic “fire exchange”) from some roofs of buildings in Concepción down town the 11th and 12th of September.
 They did exist.
+And I was personally involved in the nearby of the Hotel Alonso de Ercilla in Coco-Colo street, between San Matín and Colo-Colo Streets.
 And I also remember vividly some sounds of explosions and the sound at intervals of automatic fire, heard long away from downtown, during those two days.
-As a matter of fact, in a visit I made to Concepción in 1984 (my first visit to Chile after my exile in Europe) the impact of bullets were still visible on the walls and stairway of the building were my parents lived, in Colo-Colo St. and San Martín Av., and in the big neighbouring wall of the Hotel Alonso de Ercilla.
-Most certain are that those marks have survived in one or another fashion under the make up.
-They were too big and too many to conceal by cosmetics.
+As a matter of fact, in a visit I made to Concepción in 1984 (my first visit to Chile after my exile in Europe), the impact of bullets were still visible on the white walls by the stairs in the interior of the building in Colo-Colo St. and San Martín Av.
+They were also clearly noticeable on the large neighbouring wall of the Hotel Alonso de Ercilla.
+Most certain, those marks have still survived in one or another fashion under the make up.
+They were too big and too many to be concealed by cosmetics.

 On the other developments, I never knew for real what real happened at the “cordones industrials” of Concepción.
 We heard the automatic fire and some heavy explosions-sounds that came from the city’s outskirts.
 Mostly the very same day of September 11th.
 I met some comrades both at the stadium and at Quiriquina Island who were assigned to that front.
 But one fundamental rule (for one’s survival and the rest’s) is that you never, ever, ask your comrades in captivity on “how did it go” on such matters.
 On the other hand, I certainly know what happened with the projected march of the mining workers.